The basics of software license agreements and source code escrow agreements.

-- Single Beneficiary Escrow Arrangement – Designed for (1) Technology Vendor and (1) Licensee
+- Single Beneficiary Escrow Arrangement – Designed for (1) Software Provider and (1) Licensee

-- Multi-Beneficiary Escrow Arrangement – Designed for (1) Technology Vendor and multiple Licensees
+- Multi-Beneficiary Escrow Arrangement – Designed for (1) Software Provider and multiple Licensees

-- Multi-Vendor Escrow Arrangement – Designed for (1) Licensee and multiple Technology Vendors
+- Multi-Vendor Escrow Arrangement – Designed for (1) Licensee and multiple Software Providers or Software Companies

 How do I get started with a Software Escrow Service?

-Once you’ve spoken with an escrow agent and established a software escrow agreement, the next step is deciding which Escrow Storage Option works best for you.
-Through National Software Escrow, escrow materials can be stored, maintained, secured and preserved in either physical or electronic format.
+Once you’ve spoken with a software escrow agent and established a software escrow agreement, the next step is deciding which Escrow Storage Option works best for you.
+Through National Software Escrow, escrow materials can be stored, maintained, secured, and preserved in either physical or electronic format.